 Thaddeus Stevens — Stevens was a member of the United States House of Representatives from Pennsylvania and a prominent leader of the Radical Republican faction of the Republican Party during the 1860s.
 He was an abolitionist who worked for the rights of African-Americans for decades.
 He supported the 13th Amendment and also helped guide the process that helped pass the 14th Amendment.

 Harriet Beecher Stowe — Stowe popularized the anti-slavery movement with her novel “Uncle Tom’s Cabin.”
 Although slavery was prominent in the South, many Americans were not familiar with its appalling nature.
 Her novel exposed the practice and played an important role in accelerating the movement to abolish slavery in the United States.

 Sojourner Truth — She was an escaped enslaved woman who became an outspoken advocate for abolition, temperance, civil rights, and women’s rights during.
-Truth encouraged African Americans to stand up for their rights and helped many former slaves to relocate to new settlements in the north and west.
+Truth encouraged African Americans to stand up for their rights and helped many former slaves to relocate to new settlements in the North and West.
 She helped recruit Black soldiers during the Civil War and worked for the National Freedman’s Relief Association.

 Harriet Tubman — Tubman was an escaped slave who committed herself to help free other African Americans.
-She was the most well-known “Conductor” on the Underground Railroad.
+She was the most well-known “Conductor” of the Underground Railroad.
 Over a decade, she made 19 trips and helped more than 300 people to freedom.